isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-ios.md

 ---
-title: How to Set up the Media SKD on iOS
+title: How to Set up the Media SDK on iOS
 description: Follow these steps to setup the Media SDK application on iOS.
 uuid: a1c6be79-a6dc-47b6-93b3-ac7b42f1f3eb
 exl-id: fe7662b5-1700-4bd6-b542-66aa8493459d